-Here are a few of the best living room paint colors for every personality.
+Here are some of the best living room paint colors for every personality, according to designers.

 01 of 10